haacked/haacked.com/_posts/archived/2005-09-17-dont-mess-with-the-donald-knuth-that-is.aspx.markdown

 ---
 layout: post
-title: "Don't Mess With The Donald...
-Knuth That Is"
+title: Don't Mess With The Donald...
+Knuth That Is
 date: 2005-09-17 -0800
 comments: true
 disqus_identifier: 10180
 categories: []
+redirect_from: "/archive/2005/09/16/dont-mess-with-the-donald-knuth-that-is.aspx/"
 ---

 Mathematicians and Computer Scientists know that the Donald that has had real impact in our world is Donald Knuth, not Mr. Trump.
 He is a giant in the industry and very well respected.